edgelesssys/contrast/docs/docs/getting-started/overview.md

    Download and install the Contrast CLI, which is used to manage your deployments and generate necessary configurations.

 2. [Install and set up](../howto/cluster-setup/bare-metal.md):
-   Prepare your Kubernetes cluster to support confidential containers.
+   Prepare your infrastructure and Kubernetes cluster for confidential computing use.

 3. [Deploy your workload](./deployment):
    Update your application’s deployment to run with Contrast: